If you’re at all interested in muscle growth, I’m sure you’ve witnessed this debate:

 Doing such a high amount of sets, with weights close to max, must be tough…

-And that was shown in the study as well:
+And guess what, that was shown in the study as well:

 Most of the participants in the high load group doing 7 sets of 3 reported feelings of high exhaustion, daily fatigue, and some of the guys even got injured and had to drop out.